kevinrodbe/library/content/02-resources-and-get.md

 ## Tests

-To better understand how Rails implements REST, let's write some basic API integration tests.
+To better understand how Rails implements REST, let's write some basic API integration tests which will represent client interactions with our API.

 So, integration tests... you mean Capybara ?